The Statutes of the Standing Committee of European Doctors

 Regardless of their attendance, members of the Executive Committee can transfer their voting rights as Board members to an authorised member of their delegation.

-All documents binding the Standing Committee shall be signed by the President or, if unavailable, by two members chosen by the Board.
+All documents binding the Standing Committee shall be signed by the President or, if unavailable, by two Vice-Presidents jointly.

 For financial matters, documents shall be signed jointly by the President and the Treasurer.
 Both the President and the Treasurer are authorised to delegate their signatory powers for binding acts to appropriate persons up to a financial limit agreed by the Treasurer and the President, and specified by them.